Hi! I am a

 I spent the last year running a real-estate startup and writing a book.
 Akshat Tyagi and I designed the book to cover what schools won't — a generalist education for the future. (“Now That We Are Here: The Future of Everything” - Penguin Random House, 2021).
 Edhack (hack your education) is a portfolio company working on enabling people to learning at a macro level.

-Before this I have started and shuttered two clothing companies.
-First one was a street wear brand that I started before hip hop broke out onto the mainstream in India that sprung out of my love for the skateboarding and b-boying culture.
-The other one was and a custom fit women’s clothing business, because as our tag line said: Behind every woman's success is a well stitched dress.
-There were a few others companies in between.
-It all started with a tech blog I started in college where I explained and opined on science, tech and tech-culture, and now we are here.
+Before this I ran two clothing businesses.
+One was a street wear brand (F-GRAPE) that I started in 2010 before hip hop was mainstream in India.
+It sprung out of my love for skateboarding (I can do exactly 0 tricks but ride okay) and b-boying culture.
+The other one was a women’s custom fit clothing line (Foxloom - "Behind every woman's success is a well stitched dress").
+And a few other companies in between.
+It all started with a tech blog in college where I explained (read opined on) science, tech and tech-culture.
+And now we’re here.